Here's what America's oil CEOs discussed with Trump - KTVZ

 “I think President Putin and the Crown Prince want something to happen badly,” Trump said, according to a White House readout of the meeting.
 He added that he’s spoken to both the Russian leader and Saudi Crown Prince Mohammed bin Salman.

-OPEC+ and other countries are scheduled to meet Monday via video conference to discuss how to proceed.
+OPEC+ and other countries are scheduled to meet next week via video conference to discuss how to proceed.
 The meeting, along with Trump’s talk of major production cuts by Russia and Saudi Arabia, caused US oil prices to spike by a record 32% this week.

 Although there has been speculation about potential output cuts by the United States, that apparently was not on the table Friday.